Last Updated on July 25, 2023 by Rental Recon

 Bad Odors that Linger

 For guests that break your Airbnb house rules and smoke in the house, or cook something that lingers for days, I bring out my ozone machine.
-This machine works great for eliminating those baked in smells that just won’t come out any other way.
+This machine works great for eliminating those baked-in smells that just won’t come out any other way.
 Make sure to follow the instructions, as you shouldn’t be present when they are in operation.

-She will have time to have the dishes washed and put away, and throws all towels and sheets in the washing machine.
+My cleaner has all the dishes washed and put away, and throws all towels and sheets in the washing machine.
 It is up to me to put the wet clothes in the dryer and then fold and put away the linens.
 But it saves me a little cash, so that works for my situation.

-No, the hosts set their own cleaning fee.
+Hosts set their own cleaning fee.
 If you host in the US, Airbnb does ask if you support their Living Wage Pledge, which states that you pay your cleaners a minimum of $25/hour.
 You don’t have to check this box on the listing, but since most cleaners ask $25/hour minimum, you might as well check the box to show your support for that cause.

 Since the cleaning fee is determined by the host, you can inflate the cleaning fee to cover items such as soap, coffee, and other operational items necessary for your short-term rental.